-Although United's MileagePlus program recently was slightly devalued, United miles are still incredibly useful.
+Although United's MileagePlus slightly devalued its program recently, United miles are still incredibly useful.
 For one, you can use them for award travel on 35+ partner airlines.
 Even better, United's awards are often paired with some of the lowest out-of-pocket costs of any program.

-To better illustrate the value of this limited-time offer, we've put together a few of the best ways to use 60,000 United miles.
+To better illustrate the value of United miles, we've put together a few of the best ways to use them.

 What's so great about United miles?

 United is one of the largest airlines in the United States, operating domestic hubs in cities like New York, Chicago, Houston, and San Francisco.
 Perhaps more important than that, United is a founding member of Star Alliance—the largest airline alliance in the world.

 Why does that matter?
 Because it allows MileagePlus members to redeem miles for travel on all of United's partners to over 1,000 destinations worldwide.
 That's a lot of flexibility for one award currency.